 Why Psychedelics Change Everything

-Over the last few months, I have experimented with two of the most powerful psychedelics known to man.
-I took a large dose of magic mushrooms with friends, then spent time in Peru drinking Ayahuasca in the Amazon rainforest.
+Over the last few months, I have experimented with two of the most powerful psychedelics on the planet.
+I took a large dose of psilocybin mushrooms (magic mushrooms) with friends, then spent time in Pucallpa, Peru drinking Ayahuasca in the Amazon rainforest.

-I can honestly say that my experiences on psilocybin (magic mushrooms) and Ayahuasca were the most profound, most terrifying, and most enlightening experiences of my life.
-It has taken me some time to collect my thoughts and process what has happened to me over the past few months, and I am writing about it with the knowledge that I will be subjecting myself to disparagement from those who dismiss the psychedelic experience.
-Regardless, I believe what I was shown under the influence of these plant substances is too important to not discuss, and I intend to articulate what could well be, in my opinion, the best way to not only cure us from a vast array of diseases, but to rescue humanity from its spectacular free fall into environmental apocalypse.
+My experiences on psilocybin and Ayahuasca were the most profound, most terrifying, and most enlightening experiences of my life.
+It has taken me some time to collect my thoughts and process what has happened to me over the past few months, and I am writing about it with the knowledge that I will be subjecting myself to disparagement from those with little understanding of the psychedelic experience.
+Regardless, I believe what I was shown under the influence of these plant substances is too important to not discuss, and I intend to articulate what could well be, in my opinion, one of the best way to not only heal us from a vast array of psychological maladies, but to help pull humanity back from its spectacular free fall into environmental disaster.

 Strong words, but with good reason as I shall attempt to explain.